 I’m a bit hesitant to write this, as this post will most definitely be misinterpreted and certain folks will get upset.
 But this is too good of an example case to pass, so let’s get right on it.

-I started this blog with few thoughts about the questionable quality of the information available online.
-However, after seeing these next two videos recently, I decided to contribute more on the topic.
+A while back I wrote an article pondering about the questionable quality of the information available online.
+However, after seeing these next two videos recently, I decided to expand that topic a bit more.
 This time I will focus on the words used, i.e. the way things are expressed in a certain way to shape your reaction and opinions.
 This very cunning method is used in both public and private sectors, and certainly as a phenomenon it’s on the rise.

-To get you to understand this topic, its importance and influence more, check out this must-see video from Billy Johnson:
+To lay the foundations to this topic, check out this this must-see video from Billy Johnson from Amidst the Noise: